|Introduction||lecture 1 notes||Read

 hand in homework 1 in the boxes near Life building room 2408

 Thermal stress.
-Problems combining thermal expansion and stress/strain.
+Problems with thermal expansion and stress/strain in multipart systems

 Newton's Laws for static situtations